andrewharmellaw/andrewharmellaw.github.com/_posts/2016-12-17-gelfanfd-algebra-chunk-6-squares-sums-diffs-etc.md

 ---
 {% include JB/setup %}

 Now that we have a bunch of the fundamentals and some conventions and core tricks in place, things can start to get fun.
-First up are the collection known as the "Short Multiplcation Formulas".
+First up are the collection known as the _"Short Multiplication Formulas"_.

 There are three of them, called: